 NOTE: Link will take you outside the VA website.
 VA does not endorse and is not responsible for the content of the linked website.

-This soldiers' lot is overseen by the Leavenworth National Cemetery.
+This soldiers' lot is overseen by Omaha National Cemetery.

 Please contact the national cemetery for more information.